 Nestled in the Boyne Valley of Ireland’s Ancient East lies Newgrange, a 5200-year-old tomb.

 Built by Stone Age farmers, the burial mound was designed to reflect the mornings during the Winter Solstice as its passages and chamber follow the path of the rising sun.

 Standing guard around the mound is 97 large stones, named kerbstones, engraved with neolithic artwork and symbols.

-Newgrange has been named a UNESCO World Heritage Site and is a famous landmark of Ireland that is older than some landmarks in England like Stonehenge and ancient landmarks in Egypt like the Great Pyramids of Giza.
+Newgrange has been named a UNESCO World Heritage Site and is a famous landmark of Ireland that is older than Stonehenge and the Great Pyramids of Giza.

 7- Leap Castle (Co.
 Offaly)